12 Genius Uses for Old Cell Phones

 A simple home security camera

-Use that built-in camera and a Wi-Fi connection to turn your old phone, tablet, or laptop into a security system.
+Use that built-in camera and a Wi-Fi connection to turn your old cell phone, tablet, or laptop into a security system.
 Download an app like Presence or, as Popular Science suggests, “set up a separate Skype account on an old laptop, then set the program to automatically accept incoming video calls.
 This will allow you to call home from the office or the commute and check in on your pets whenever you like—with no complicated software to set up and no price to pay.”

 Baby monitor on call